Dericktan/phpjasper/README.md

 In this example we generate reports pdf, rtf and xml.

-###Additional Information - Reports from a xml in Laravel 5.2
+###Reports from a xml in PHP/Laravel 5.*

-See how easy it is to generate a report with a source an xml file:
+See how easy it is to generate a report with a source an XML file:

 ```php